desiquinn/react-bubbles/README.md

 - [ ] Describe how web servers work.

 * The web server stores the code, it is then connected to the internet so people can see it on the web.
-When a user requests a website or app the software (also called a web server) retrieves the code and serves it to the user that requested it.
+When a user requests a website or app the software (also called a web server) retrieves the code and serves it to the user that requested it

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.